April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 Why people experience connection at all

 Modern astronomy has deepened our sense that we live inside a richly interconnected cosmos.
-Nearly every visible star likely has at least one planet orbiting it on average, and the Milky Way contains 100–400 billion stars, implying trillions of possible planets, as described in Sky at Night Magazine’s astronomy and space facts.
+Nearly every visible star likely has at least one planet on average, and the Milky Way contains roughly 100–400 billion stars, implying trillions of possible planets.2

 Again, this is not evidence that a feather on your doorstep is a message.
-It is a reminder that relationship, pattern, and emergence are built into the fabric of reality on scales far beyond ordinary perception.
+It’s a reminder that relationship, pattern, and emergence are built into reality on scales far beyond ordinary perception.

 A practical definition